Pointwise dispersive estimates for Schr\"odinger operators on product cones: Estimates on the Free Resolvent

 \section{Estimates on the Free Resolvent}

-Here, we prove a variety of weighted estimates on the unperturbed radial resolvents ${R_{0,j}}$.
+In this section, we prove a variety of weighted estimates on the unperturbed radial resolvents ${R_{0,j}}$.
 These estimates heavily rely on the asymptotic formulae for the Bessel and Hankel functions near zero and infinity.
 Of particular interest is the behavior of $R_{0,j}$ measured in the weighted $L^q$ spaces defined by

 where $\rho(r) = 1+r.$ For ease of notation, we simply write $L^{q,\sigma}$ to denote the space $L^{q,\sigma}(\R^+,\,r^{n-1}\,dr)$ where there can be no confusion.
 The estimates for the free resolvent on these spaces will prove useful in Sections \ref{spectheory} and \ref{spectralresolution} for establishing the mapping properties of the perturbed resolvent.